 Obviously, of the two, updating is commonly easier, especially if you have already published volumes of content.

 Now, use Google Trends Australia to search for a topic or keywords you might have already written about a lot: vegan meals.

 Looking at how this search term performed in the last 12 months, you discover in Google Trends that it’s been searched again and again across Australia.

 You also notice that Google keyword trends for the term tend to peak in January (when there are lots of important Australian holidays), February (Valentine’s Day), and May (Mother’s Day).

 So, you can simply do a content refresh on your posts that talk about vegan meals and related keywords just before those months.
 By the time more people start searching for vegan meals or recipes again, your posts can rank higher, and your website can perform better.

-The above may make it sound a bit less complicated than it can be, but it gives you a good idea on how to use Google Trends to find related search queries and update content with new keywords to keep it fresh.
+The above may make it sound a bit less complicated than it can be, but it gives you a good idea of how to use Google search trends to find related search queries and update content with new keywords to keep it fresh.